DIY cake stand tutorial

-Or…how to make your own cake stand if your cake is too dang big for a glass or ceramic one.
+Or…how to make a DIY cake stand if your cake is too dang big for a glass or ceramic one.

 Image via My Sweet and Saucy

 Among the many things I love, I would like to officially add pedestal cake stands.
 Especially those of the milk-glass variety, yes siree.
 And though they can be a bit pricey, they elevate your cake with such visual oompf that they are so worth it.
 Regardless of whether you’re dishing out a lot or a little dough*, adding a pedestal cake stand always seems to make it cry, “Look at how beautiful I am!”
 I bet you didn’t know that cakes could talk, but that is exactly what any cake would say if it had such a throne.